Michael Krasny (talk show host)

-Michael Jay Krasny (born September 22, 1944) is a professor and retired American radio host of Forum, a news and public affairs program on San Francisco public radio station KQED-FM, covering current events, politics, and culture from 1993 to 2021.
-Additionally, Krasny is currently a professor of English literature at San Francisco State University.
+Michael Jay Krasny (born September 22, 1944) was radio host of Forum, a news and public affairs program on San Francisco public radio station KQED-FM, covering current events, politics, and culture from 1993 to 2021.
+Additionally, Krasny taught in the Department of English at San Francisco State University from 1970 to 2021.

 Early life

-Born in Cleveland and raised in Cleveland Heights, Ohio, Krasny is a second-generation American whose grandparents immigrated from Russia and Lithuania and grew up in a Jewish household.
+Born in Cleveland and raised in Cleveland Heights, Ohio, and his father worked at an ice cream factory.
+Krasny is a second-generation American whose grandparents immigrated from Russia and Lithuania.
+He grew up in a Jewish household.

-Michael is among the outstanding graduates of Cleveland Heights High School (class of 1962) featured in the book Every Tiger Has a Tale.
+Krasny is among the graduates of Cleveland Heights High School (class of 1962) featured in the book Every Tiger Has a Tale.
 Despite his intellectual reputation today, Krasny admits to having had a "bad boy" reputation while growing up in Cleveland Heights.

 Career

 In the late 1970s, Krasny hosted a weekly Marin County talk show called "Beyond the Hot Tub" on low-power rock radio station KTIM-FM.
 He went on to host a popular radio program on KGO (AM) from 1984 to December 1992.
 He became the host of Forum in 1993, expanding the focus of the program to more national themes.
 On November 9, 2020, Krasny announced that he would retire from Forum on February 15, 2021.
 His last Forum broadcast was on February 12, 2021.

-Krasny is a professor of English at San Francisco State University where he has taught primarily American literature since 1970.
+Krasny taught in the Department of English at San Francisco State University from 1970 to 2021.
 He received his B.A. cum laude in 1966 and M.A. in 1967 from Ohio University, where he attended the Honors College and became a member of Phi Beta Kappa.
 He holds a Ph.D. in 20th century American literature from the University of Wisconsin–Madison.

 Krasny is a widely published scholar, critic and fiction writer.
 He has also worked widely as a facilitator and host in the corporate sector and as a moderator for nonprofit events.